Table of contents

 Computer Hardware Requirements

-The computer hardware consists of four computers and several auxillary devices.
+The computer hardware consists of a minimum of two computers (we use either two or three) and several auxillary devices.
 Below are recommended specifications:

 Computer specifications: